 - Heavier head can help golfers improve their timing with their putting stroke

 - Best putter for low handicappers looking for luxury option with premium performance

-Featuring a rounded crown with a three-line alignment, the Stroke Lab Tuttle Putter from Odyssey ranks high on our most forgiving putter list.
-An excellent mallet with outstanding perimeter weighting that keeps the head balanced, for golfers looking for easy alignment, you’ll struggle to find a better luxury option.
+Featuring a rounded crown with a three-line alignment, the Odyssey Stroke Lab Tuttle Putter ranks high on our most forgiving putter list.
+An excellent mallet putter with outstanding perimeter weighting that keeps the head balanced, for golfers looking for easy alignment, you’ll struggle to find a better luxury option.